garihc23/WebServices/readme.md

 # Node.js User Registration and Real-Time User List

-This project demonstrates a Node.js web application that allows users to register and view a real-time list of connected users using Socket.IO.
-It uses MongoDB as the database and Express.js for building the API.
+This project demonstrates a Node.js web application that allows users to register and view a real-time list of connected users.
+It utilizes MongoDB as the database, Express.js for building the API, and Socket.IO for real-time communication.

 ## Features